 4:30pm: take a Grand Canal boat tour

-We rounded of our first of 2 days in Venice with a scenic and relaxing Grand Canal boat tour!
+We rounded out our first of 2 days in Venice with a scenic and relaxing Grand Canal boat tour!
 Whether you decide to explore it by boat or on a classic gondola ride, the Grand Canal is a must while you are in the city.

 Between October and April the last ride is at 4:30pm.
 Whatever time you choose to take the tour, you’ll need to arrive at least 15 minutes early at the meeting point by Giardini Reali.